vaibhavmiyan/The-Cine-Suggest-Centre/README.md

 Collaborative Filtering – Based on preferences of similar users Content-Based Filtering – Based on movie features like genres, cast, etc.
 Hybrid Models – Combining both techniques for better recommendations

+# For instructions on how to run the project or to obtain an API key, please refer to the INSTRUCTIONS.txt file.